waterhy/cordex-netcdf-analysis/README.md

 ## Intended Use

-Designed for CORDEX regional climate simulations on rotated grids.
+Designed for interactive extraction and analysis of point time series from CORDEX NetCDF datasets on rotated grids.

 ---